Finding a vaccine for COVID-19

 Subunit vaccines don’t contain any live pathogens and instead use smaller pieces (subunits) of the virus to trigger a protective immune response.
 An example is the seasonal influenza vaccine.

 Researchers are currently targeting a protein found in SARS-CoV-2 called a spike (S-) protein, which enables the virus to attach to and infect cells.
 This protein is being used in the development of what’s known as a recombinant protein subunit vaccine against COVID-19.

-The University of Queensland is one of several organisations using this approach and aims to have the vaccine ready for early safety clinical trials in as little as six months.
+The University of Queensland is one of several organisations using this approach and aims to have the vaccine ready for clinical trials in July 2020.

 Live virus vaccines

 A live virus vaccine uses a weakened (attenuated) form of a virus to provoke an immune response to protect the person if they’re later exposed to the virus.
 Examples include the measles, mumps and rubella (MMR) vaccine and the chickenpox (varicella) vaccine.